Characterizing Mott Insulators in the Interacting One-Body Picture: Symmetry analysis of the Hubbard Diamond Chain

 \section{Symmetry analysis of the Hubbard Diamond Chain}

 Here, the symmetry-allowed couplings for the Hubbard Diamond Chain are derived.
 We demand that the model be symmetric under space group Pmmm + time reversal.
-Knowing how fermions transform under reflections and time reversal, we can lay out the forms of the relevant operators:
+Knowing how fermions transform under reflections and time reversal, we can lay out the forms of the relevant operators acting in spin-space:

 where the basis is taken to be the spin-1/2 projections along $z$ and $\mathcal{K}$ is the complex conjugation operator.
-All couplings are analyzed within this basis.
+The spatial action of the operators on the positions of the model's orbitals acts intuitively.
+For example, the $M_x$ operator inverts the positions of the unit cells along $x$ and maps orbitals $1\leftrightarrow 3$, leaving 2 and 4 invariant (cf.\ figure~\ref{fig:HDC_chain}).
 First and foremost, given the orientation of the model running along $x$ in the $xy$ plane, all couplings must be invariant under $M_z$.
 So starting with a general hopping matrix along any given link expressed in the spin basis (where $a,b,c,d\in\mathbb{C}$):

 Now, time reversal symmetry can be used to further constrain the form of the couplings:

 At this stage, only one complex parameter remains for any possible coupling in the plane.

 The purely vertical and horizontal links in the model are now shown to be real: